 How did you end up where you are today?

-Since I was a child I have known I wanted to work in interiors.
+Since I was a child, I have always known I wanted to work in interiors.
 My love for beautiful spaces is one of those innate things that I can’t really explain.
-I attended the Fashion Institute of Technology in New York City for university, where I studied fashion, textiles, and interiors.
+I attended the Fashion Institute of Technology in New York City for university, where I studied fashion, textiles and interiors.
 I moved to LA straight out of school and began working in set design for a massive e-comm fashion site.
 I started to realise that I wanted to move full-time into interior design when a couple of models I met at work wanted to hire me to decorate their homes.
 I left my job shortly after and dove in head first with design.
 As I was shopping for clients at flea markets, I began buying a rug that I couldn’t pass up, even if a client didn’t want it.
 I decided to start the website as a little side project and it ended up totally overshadowing my design business!
 I dropped design and decided to move forward with the website.
 That was 2.5 years ago and I haven’t looked back since.

 I have always been infatuated with rugs.
 I can recall several times throughout my life that I had seen a really beautiful, well-worn rug and just wanted to die for it.
 The amazing thing about these rugs is that they are all one-of-a-kind and handmade.
 So, when you see one that you love, it very much adds to the beauty of the rug (and the pain of knowing you’ll never be able to own the exact same one!).

 Where does the name Frances Loom come from?

 I was sitting at my desk, at the job I mentioned above, and I picked up a pen and just started writing.
 It was like a stream of consciousness; I wasn’t really thinking about what was coming out.
 Suddenly Frances Loom appeared and I instantly knew that it was the name.
 Frances is my Mom’s middle name, and a loom is obviously what rugs are woven on, it was perfect!

 Can you give us any tips on things to look out for when buying a rug?